Good Samaritan Regional Medical Center (Oregon)

 Good Samaritan Regional Medical Center is a 188-bed teaching hospital located in Corvallis, Oregon, United States.
-Founded in 1922, it is the only hospital in the city.
+Founded in 1913, it is the only hospital in the city.
 The hospital operates a level II trauma center, and serves the Linn, Benton, and Lincoln County area.
+It is one of only 6 level II trauma centers in the State of Oregon.
 The hospital operates a number of residency training and fellowship programs for newly graduated physicians, psychologists, and pharmacists.
+It also has a partnership with Western University of Health Sciences College of Osteopathic Medicine of the Pacific, Northwest (COMP-NorthWest), the first Oregon medical school to open in more than 100 years.

+It was established as Corvallis General Hospital in 1913.
+The Episcopal Church in Western Oregon, enabled the hospital's reorganization as a not-for-profit facility in 1948.
+More than 2,669 employees and over 200 volunteers support its operations and the SHS mission of "building healthier communities together".
+During 2022, GSRMC served 7,926 inpatients, had 31,870 emergency department visits, performed 9,904 surgeries and delivered 950 babies.
+In addition, GSRMC performed 115,454 imaging procedures.

 The hospital serves as the hub for the operations of Samaritan Health Services.
 It is accredited by the Joint Commission on Accreditation of Healthcare Organizations.

 History

 Started as Corvallis General Hospital, the original facility was located on Northwest Harrison Boulevard.
 After World War II the hospital was on the brink of bankruptcy, unable to pay off its bonds.
 In an effort to retire the debt the hospital was put under the auspices of the Episcopal Diocese of Oregon.

-In 1948, Corvallis General was reconstituted as a nonprofit organization and renamed Good Samaritan Hospital.
-In 1975, the hospital moved to its current location north of the city overlooking Oregon Route 99W.
+In 1948, Corvallis General was reconstituted as a nonprofit organization and renamed Samaritan Inc. Good Samaritan Hospital.

+In 1975, the hospital moved to its current location on an 84-acre campus in North Corvallis overlooking Oregon Route 99W and became a part of what is now known as the Good Samaritan Regional Medical Center.
 The hospital has maintained its affiliation with the Episcopal Diocese of Oregon and has continued to thrive.
-Now known as Good Samaritan Regional Medical Center, today it is the flagship institution of Samaritan Health Services.
+Today it is the flagship institution of Samaritan Health Services.

 The original hospital building on Harrison was demolished in 2011.
+A four-story 68-unit apartment complex named The Union was built in its place in 2012.

 In 2020, the hospital treated patients for COVID-19 infection, as the global pandemic developed.